ixu42/ft_transcendence/srcs/backend/README.md

             ```
         - When no file is uploaded
             ```json
-            {
-                "errors": "No file uploaded."
+            {"errors": "No file uploaded."}
-            }
             ```
     - **401**
         ```json
-        {
-            "errors": "User is not authenticated."
+        {"errors": "User is not authenticated."}
-        }
         ```

 </details>